C. Everett Koop

 Dr. Koop practiced medicine for over four decades before he was named Surgeon General of the United States.
 He was named surgeon-in-chief at Children's Hospital in Philadelphia in 1948, and began teaching pediatric surgery at the University of Pennsylvania School of Medicine.
 He is credited with establishing the nation's first neonatal intensive surgical care unit, improving the safety of anesthesia for children, and playing an instrumental role in halting the practice of x-raying children's feet in shoe stores.

-But, despite his unquestionable qualifications, Dr. Koop's 1981 nomination to the position of Surgeon General was met with controversy.
+Despite his unquestionable qualifications, Dr. Koop’s 1981 nomination to the position of Surgeon General was met with controversy.
 Critics of his outspoken conservative views were concerned that he would attempt to politicize the high-profile post.
-Dr. Koop quickly made it clear, however, that health, not politics, would be his only priority.
+Dr. Koop quickly made it clear that health, not politics, would be his only priority.

 Dr. Koop focused the public's attention on health issues in other areas as well.
 He broke important new ground, for example, in calling on Americans to cut fat and sugar from their diets.
 And in 1986, he injected a powerful note of reason into the highly politicized public debate over AIDS.
 Not only did he personally write a report rejecting compulsory blood tests, he also recommended sex education for children and condom use for adults.
 And he took his battle against the epidemic even further by mailing an informational brochure on AIDS to every American household.